sunojshajahan/sunojshajahan.github.io/people.md

     <div>
         <strong>Sunoj Shajahan </strong><br>
         Assistant Professor  <br>
-        Sunoj was born and raised in Tamil Nadu, India, where he completed his undergraduate and master’s studies at Tamil Nadu Agricultural University, Coimbatore.
-His interest in sensing and automation began during his master’s work with FT-NIR spectroscopy.
-During his PhD at North Dakota State University, he developed four software tools for processing field images using FOSS, ImageJ.
-As a postdoctoral associate at Cornell University, he worked on remote sensing and data analysis for crop yield prediction.
-Sunoj joined UIUC in Fall 2023, and started the Digital Precision Agriculture Lab, which focuses on developing AI-driven, geospatial solutions for data-driven agriculture and precision technologies. <br>
+        Sunoj was born and raised in Tamil Nadu, India.
+His interest for FOSS started during his PhD where he developed four software tools for processing field images using FOSS, ImageJ.
+Druing his period as a postdoctoral associate at Cornell University, he worked on remote sensing and data analysis for crop yield prediction.
+Sunoj joined UIUC in Fall 2023, and started the Digital Precision Agriculture Lab, which focuses on using precision technologies and developing data-driven practical and geospatial solutions for agriculture. <br>
         <a href="mailto:sunoj@illinois.edu">sunoj@illinois.edu</a> | <a href="https://www.linkedin.com/in/sunoj-shajahan-ph-d-23606190/" style="margin-left: 10px;"><i class="fab fa-linkedin"></i></a> | <a href="https://scholar.google.com/citations?user=PSu2s7YAAAAJ&hl=en" style="margin-left: 10px;"><i class="fa-brands fa-google-scholar"></i></a>
     </div>
 </div>